redux-offline/redux-offline/docs/troubleshooting/offline-queue-trigger.md

 };
 ```

 This configuration will *NOT* have its offline queue dispatched immediatly when coming online.
-The reason is the order the functions gets composed.
+The reason is the order the functions get composed.
 The faulty order can be seen below.

 ```typescript
 composeEnhancers(